cloudmesh/classes/docs/source/i524/technologies.rst

  receive 10 out of 100 points, e.g. an F:

   "Google App Engine" provides platform as a service.
-  There are major advantages from thiscp ramework.
+  There are major advantages from this framework.

   1. Scalable Applications
   2. Easier to maintain